-

 - sensation of warmth.

-if you have any undesirable reactions, consult your doctor.
-This recommendation applies to any possible undesirable reactions, including those not listed in the sheet-liner.
-You can also report unwanted reactions directly through the messages of the Member State of the Eurasian Economic Union.
-By reporting unwanted reactions, you help to get more information about the safety of the drug.
+If you experience any adverse reactions, consult your physician.
+This recommendation applies to all possible adverse reactions, including those not listed in the package insert.
+You may also report adverse reactions directly through the reporting system of the member state of the Eurasian Economic Union.
+By reporting adverse reactions, you contribute to gathering more information on the drug’s safety.

 Russian Federation: